dcernst/dcernst.github.io/teaching/mat441s19/homework.md

 - **Daily Homework 3:** Complete 2.9-2.12 in Chapter 2 and digest the surrounding text along the way.
 Again, these problems should be review.
 (Due Friday, January 18)
 - **Daily Homework 4:** Complete 2.13 in Chapter 2 and digest the surrounding text along the way.
 (Due Wednesday, January 23)
 - **Daily Homework 5:** Complete 2.14, 2.16-2.20 in Chapter 2 and digest the surrounding text along the way.
 (Due Friday, January 25)
+- **Daily Homework 6:** Complete 2.21, 2.22, 3.1, 3.2 and digest the surrounding text along the way.
+In addition, carefully read (but don't worry about proving the theorems, unless you want to) Section 2.4 (focusing on Theorems 2.25 and 2.26) and skim Section 2.5.
+(Due Monday, January 28)

 ## Weekly Homework ##
 For most of the assignments below, you will be required to submit 2-3 formally written proofs.
 You are required to type your submission using LaTeX (see below).
 You can either submit a hardcopy of your assignment or email me the PDF of your completed work.
 If you email me the PDF, please name your file as <code>WeeklyX-LastName.pdf</code>, where <code>X</code> is the number of the assignment and <code>LastName</code> is your last name.
 Notice there are no spaces in the filename.